 NATIONAL MOONSHINE DAY

-Every June 5 National Moonshine Day is observed.
-This beverage has a notorious record of blurring the lines of history and the law, turning ordinary men (and women) into criminals and common criminals into legends.
+Every June 5th National Moonshine Day recognizes a beverage with a notorious record of blurring the lines of history and the law, turning ordinary men (and women) into criminals and common criminals into legends.

-Distilling skills first came to the United States during the 1830s with the Scotch-Irish as they settled in Virginia.
+Distilling skills first came to the United States with the Scotch-Irish as they settled in Virginia.

 Temperance laws and prohibition legislation were passed in several states before the Civil War, but it wasn’t until the turn of the century that the temperance movement picked up steam.
 By the time the 18th Amendment was ratified early in 1919, over half the country was dry.